Group of incoming Freshman

 Something I love about CICS/UMass Amherst: I love that CICS and UMass offer so many resources to expand your network and explore your career interests.
 Every day, you have the opportunity to meet new people and learn something new about your peers and even yourself.
 It is a supportive, dynamic, and inclusive community where you will always find the guidance you need.

-A short piece of advice for prospective students in their college search: When searching for the right college, look for a place that encourages you to step out of your comfort zone and grow.
+Advice for prospective students in your college search: When searching for the right college, look for a place that encourages you to step out of your comfort zone and grow.
 For me, UMass has provided that opportunity, allowing me to challenge myself, make meaningful connections, and develop both personally and academically.
 While it is important to consider colleges with strong programs and classes that align with your career interests, you should also explore the organizations and clubs they offer to see if they match your passions.
 The best way to do this is by reaching out to current students and exploring the college’s website.

 Image